niketagrawal/Embedded-Software-development-in-Linux/README.md

-Repository for experiments on Raspberry Pi model B+ for practical insights into:
+This repository contains embedded software written for Raspberry Pi as part of the course TI2726-C Operating Systems lab at TU Delft to get practical insights into the following:

+- Embedded Linux
--Multithread programming
+- Multithread programming
--I/O
--Thread synchronization
--Memory, registers and Kernel
+- Thread synchronization and safety
+- Kernel module implementation
+- Character device driver implementation